Luxury Belize Real Estate Investment

 Retirement in Belize – The Qualified Retired Persons Program

 In order to qualify to become a Qualified Retired Person (QRP) through the program, you don’t have to be retired.
 However you are required to be at least 45 years old and be able to demonstrate that you have adequate resources to deposit a monthly income of $2,000 or more.
-There are a few other minor requirements.
-The regulations require that you have a pension or other regular income.
-If you can demonstrate that you have adequate savings to transfer $24,000 per year, the Belize Tourist Board will accept that approach, since many expats do not have pensions but do have IRAs/401Ks.
-You can also make a single $24,000 deposit a year or make it in monthly instalments.
+You can also make a single $24,000 deposit a year.

-In addition to tax benefits, qualified retirees can import their personal and household goods as well as a motor vehicle, boat, and light aircraft, to Belize without having to pay import duties or taxes on the importation of those qualifying goods into Belize during their first year.
+In addition to tax benefits, qualified retirees can import their personal and household goods as well as a motor vehicle, boat, and light aircraft, without having to pay import duties or taxes on the importation during their first year.
 To keep your Qualified Retired Person (QRP) status, you must spend a minimum of one month a year in Belize.

 QRPs are considered non-residents for banking purposes; they can set up a U.S. dollar bank account with a local or offshore bank in Belize such as: Scotia Bank, CIBC -First Caribbean, Belize Bank, and Atlantic Bank.
 Qualified retirees are also allowed to engage in gainful employment as long as most of their business activity takes place outside of Belize and is conducted exclusively with non-residents of Belize.
 This is especially important for expats who wish to maintain a consulting business from their second home in Belize or an internet based business.
 QRPs are also allowed to own a business in Belize.